open-ephys/onix-docs/source/Hardware Guide/PCIe Host/setup-windows.rst

     beta-test period, we will complete this process and the following steps will not be required.

 #.
 Download the :download:`OpenEphysTestDriver.cer
-   <../../_static/downloads/onix-driver-releases/riffa/OpenEphysTestDriver.cer>` testing certificate and double
+   <../../_static/downloads/onix-driver-releases/riffa/OpenEphysTestDriver.cer>`
-   click it.
+   testing certificate and double click it.

 #.
-On the dialog, select **Install Certificate**.
+On the resulting dialog, select **Install Certificate**.

    .. figure:: /_static/images/pcie-host-windows/install-certificate.png
         :align: center